DSCI-310-2023/dsci-310-group-05-pkg/README.md

 The goal of group05pkg is to aid in creating a classification analysis project end to end.
 It has functions that read in the data, clean the data, plot the data, and train/test classification models on the data.
-It also contains functions that can test the model’s accuracy
+It also contains functions that can test the model’s accuracy.

 ## Installation